 In 1999, my husband and I started following the steps of Your Money or Your Life.
 Our goal was to achieve Financial Independence so we could Retire Early (aka, FIRE).
-And it took us 18 years to achieve it.
+And it took us 18 years to achieve that goal.

 As we got closer to the retirement part of our goal, I kept searching for blogs focused on navigating the social and psychological challenges of retiring early.
 While there are many great blogs, books, and podcasts devoted to the financial strategies that lead to FIRE, there are few that address how to transition your identity and recreate your life after FIRE.